Search

 When you’re responsible for choosing an accessible vehicle for your passengers, you need to consider what the rider experience will be like for those passengers.

-For example: imagine you are using an accessible bus to get to a doctor’s appointment.
-You use a walker and you find it difficult to lift up your leg to climb steps.
-To get inside the bus, you have two options: you can either use the lift, which will suspend you 3 feet in the air and cause anxiety, or you can use the steps.
+For example, imagine you are using an accessible bus to get to a doctor’s appointment.
+You use a walker, and you find it difficult to lift up your leg to climb steps.
+To get inside the bus, you have two options: use the lift, which will suspend you 3 feet in the air and cause anxiety, or use the steps.
 You decide to use the steps, and after some painstaking maneuvering, you’re on the bus.
 You find a seat and release a long, relieved breath.

 But now, as the driver begins to roll the bus forward, you hear a rattling noise from the window next to you.
 You’re already noise-sensitive, and the rattling is so loud it’s nearly painful.